k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 may eventually make it to `opaleye` proper, without worrying too much about backwards compatibility for now.
 [PostgreSQL](http://www.postgresql.org/) is the only supported SQL backend.

-__I invite you to continue reading even if you are not particularly interested in the concrete problem of SQL.
-This article says more about Haskell and practical uses of the GHC type system than it says about SQL, and it can serve as a gentle introduction to advanced features of GHC.__

 For the rest of this article, I will assume familiarity with the basic usage of Opaleye, and build on that.
 Familiarity with `HList`, `TypeFamilies`, `GADTs`,